 Insulation is any substance that protects one space or material from the temperature variations of an adjacent space or material.
 Any substance can act as an insulator, though some are much better insulators than others.
 The ability of a substance to act as an effective insulator depends on how it resists temperature changes and how quickly it can dissipate heat.

-Air and Bubble Wrap
+Air and Bubble Paper

 Air, particularly air in a confined space, is a good insulator because the air inside the space tends to resist temperature changes.
 The air inside changes temperature slowly because the air molecules move around, making transfers of energy (heat) between one molecule and another more difficult to accomplish.
-Bubble wrap is nothing more than plastic wrapped around many individual volumes of air; thus, the air inside helps bubble wrap to resist temperature changes.
-Bubble wrap shares this feature with cavity wall insulation "by combining with the still captive air, the insulation acts as a barrier to heat loss" according to The Environment Site.
+Bubble paper is nothing more than plastic wrapped around many individual volumes of air; thus, the air inside helps bubble wrap to resist temperature changes.
+Bubble paper shares this feature with cavity wall insulation "by combining with the still captive air, the insulation acts as a barrier to heat loss" according to The Environment Site.